United States of America vs. Nathan Scott Christian

-UPCOMING EVENTS: Jury Trial has been set for April 14, 2014 at 9:00 a.m. before Chief Judge David R. Herndon at the United States District Courthouse, East St. Louis, Illinois.
+UPCOMING EVENTS: Jury Trial has re-set for July 14, 2014 at 9:00 a.m. before Chief Judge David R. Herndon at the United States District Courthouse, East St. Louis, Illinois.

 On January 23, 2014 a grand jury returned a one count indictment charging Nathan Scott Christian with conspiracy to commit mail fraud and wire fraud in connection with telemarketing.
 The indictment alleged that Christian, and others were engaged in an extensive telemarketing scam which operated in Orlando, Florida that bilked thousands of victims of approximately $14.5 million dollars, victimizing consumers throughout the United States, six Canadian Provinces, and the Bahamas.
 There were at least 47 victims located in the Southern District of Illinois.

 The criminal indictment alleges that beginning on or about February 26, 2009, and continuing until on or about December 4, 2009, Christian was a telemarketer who worked for C&G Marketing Associates, LLC, a Florida corporation that defrauded consumers using the fictitious name, Premier Timeshare Solutions (“PTS”).